About the Farmers

 Today the farm is open nearly year round with various activities.
 The greenhouses are open in the spring.
 Country teas are held year round.
 The staff hosts over 5,000 school children from 9 nearby counties for spring, summer, and fall field trips as well as tourists and the local community.
 By the end of the season last year, over 25,000 visitors had visited the farm at least once.

 There are always new ideas and new activities in the making at the farm.
-Plans in 2018 are to expand into Christmas festivities.
+Plans for the future are to expand food options, activities and special events..
 Hosting families at the farm and offering them the chance to connect with farmers and the agricultural community is a goal the Hess family and crew are committed to.
 They love their job!